-Plearnwan is an eco vintage village that features a faux Thai high street in the 1950s for the older generations to recall their good old days and the younger to learn and appreciate traditional culture.
+Plearnwan is an eco vintage village that features a faux Thai high street in the 1950s for the older generations to recall their good old days with the classic ferris wheel hire and the younger to learn and appreciate traditional culture.
 Because of that, Plearnwan is so named – Plearn is a combination of “play” and “learn” while Wan is from “wunwan”, meaning good old days.

 Two-story wooden shophouses in the heart of Plearnwan are where reminiscences are kept.
 Plearnwan’s shops are decorated in old-fashioned style with advertisements, film posters, fashion magazines, appliances, and collections which can take you back in time to a nostalgic time.